MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ## Get meeting details API

 The meeting details API enables your app to get a meeting's static metadata.
 The metadata provides data points that don't change dynamically.
 The API is available through Bot Services.
-Currently, both private scheduled or recurring meetings and channel scheduled or recurring meetings support API with different RSC permissions respectively.
+Both private scheduled or recurring meetings and channel scheduled or recurring meetings support API with different RSC permissions respectively.

 The meeting details API must have a bot registration and bot ID.
 It requires Bot SDK to get `TurnContext`.
 To use the meeting details API, you must obtain different RSC permission based on the scope of any meeting, such as private meeting or channel meeting.